swyxio/brain/A - Writing/retreat notes.md

 - write
 1. ​What is one tech (large or small) that has changed your life?
 2. ​What are you weirdly expert about outside of work?
 3. ​What blogpost or article is permanently stuck in your head?
+- why
+	- you can write interesting things in a very short time
+	- throwaway stuff
+	- but still publish!

 habits